 In this guide, we'll provide you with the latest tips and guidance on how to determine the legitimacy of a company, ensure it complies with UK regulations, and protect your money and data.

 One of the simplest ways to identify a potentially fraudulent company is the absence of concrete evidence of its existence in the physical world.
 Begin by verifying if the company you're dealing with has a physical location.
 Locate an address on the company's website; if it's a registered office, even better.
 If the address isn't immediately visible, check the 'contact us' section or the terms and conditions page.

-A legitimate company will always give you a way to get in touch with them.
-Ideally, this will be a proper address and a phone number, rather than a 'contact us' form.
-If it’s just a form, be wary.
+A reputable company will always provide a means of direct communication, preferably a physical address and a landline phone number, rather than just a 'contact us' form.
+If only a form is available, exercise caution.